"This country has been good to me. This is where I made my money so why not give something back."

 Our film commemorates the contribution of the British Indian Army to the Burma Campaign in World War II

-In his quest to ‘give something back’ to the people of Pakistan, Graham Layton enlisted the help of his friend and fellow businessman, Zaka Rahmatulla, who had himself lost vision in one eye.
-They each contributed Rs 500,000 to set up the first mobile eye unit in Karachi and established the Layton Rahmatulla Benvolent Trust to develop a network of hospitals and clinics.
+Graham and Zaka contributed Rs 500,000 each to set up the first mobile eye unit in Karachi and quickly realised the need was far greater than they had anticipated.
+Within the year, plans for a permanent, fully equipped hospital were formulated.
 Zaka passed away a year later and it fell to Graham to take the project forward.
-Funds raised in the UK through GLT provided some of the financial backing for this.

-Within a few years, the first permanent, fully equipped, brick-built hospital in Tando Bago was built.
+Funds raised in the UK through GLT provided some of the financial backing for the first purpose-built hospital in Tando Bago in Karachi.

 Throughout the development and rapid expansion of the LRBT hospital network and right up to the last week of his life, Graham Layton continued as the dynamic Chief Executive despite a debilitating stroke in 1989.
-Graham Layton always remained the hands-on manager with an outstanding ability to motivate and generate loyalty in those around him.
+Graham Layton always remained a hands-on manager with an outstanding ability to motivate and generate loyalty in those around him.